 The resulting spectrum for the residue left is seen as Figure 4. and although relatively weak in spectroscopic band intensity, is a good match for syndiotactic polypropylene material.
 This indicates that this polymeric type material has been deposited as a thin film from the evaporation of the volatile solvent components of the solution.

 Figure 3.
 Cuvertin X8536 solvent/solution with volatiles cover on diamond crystal puck of Quest ATR Accessory

 Figure 4.
 Cuvertin X8536 solvent/solution residue after evaporation from the diamond crystal puck of Quest ATR Accessory

-Even though volatile liquid samples (solutions or solvents) can be studied by IR liquid transmission cells, study of liquid samples by ATR can be an inherently easier way of handling the sample than using a traditional liquid transmission cell assembly.
+Even though volatile liquid samples (solutions or solvents) can be studied by IR liquid transmission cells, the study of liquid samples by ATR can be an inherently easier way of handling the sample than using a traditional liquid transmission cell assembly.
 However, as ATR is a reflection technique, sample measurement takes place at the surface only to a depth of a few microns rather than as a “bulk” measurement through 10’s to 100’s microns of path length in a transmission cell.
-Also, the choice of ATR crystal is determined by the same consideration of an ATR crystal being chemically compatible with the sample that can be used to obtain the optimum infra red spectral data needed.
+Also, the choice of ATR crystal is determined by the same consideration of an ATR crystal being chemically compatible with the sample that can be used to obtain the optimum infrared spectral data needed.